antonbashir/dart/runtime/vm/service/service_extension.md

 `httpTimelineLogging` has been enabled or after the last `clearHttpProfile` invocation.

 If `updatedSince` is provided, only requests started or updated since the specified time will be reported.
-The specified time must be represented in microseconds since the "Unix epoch".

 See [HttpProfile](#httpprofile).